DevSDK/calc-infinity-and-NaN/explainer.md

     }
     ```

+    The maximum value will be calculated by [INT_MAX / kFixedPointDenominator](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/platform/geometry/layout_unit.h;l=61-62;drc=5a482950b21c31f5d80b7809ca248a94dea0e0d2) / [zoom factor](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/core/layout/adjust_for_absolute_zoom.h;l=67;drc=a820f380187c1c0ddaf645e5e71f914a12653a7e) (≈ 3.35544e+07 if zoom factor is 1).

-    This case div's computed width will be a maximum value(≈3.35544e+07) of computed style.
+    This case div's computed width will be a maximum value of computed style.
      In case of NaN:
      ``` CSS
         width:calc(NaN*1px);
      ```

-    The value will be a maximum value(≈3.35544e+07) of computed style to indicate positive infinity.
+    The value will be a maximum value of computed style to indicate positive infinity.

 2. **\<time>**
    ```CSS